HarshT10/My-Portfolio/Readme.md

 # **My Portfolio**

-- This is my personal portoflio.
+- This is my personal portfolio.
 I learned a lot of things while making this and also made it mobile responsive.

 [Netlify](https://harshcodes.netlify.app/)